 D. Unavailability for service as Miss ETBU through factors listed will result in forfeiture of the title.

-E. The Vice President for Student Engagement will decide when the above conditions are applicable.
+E. Student Engagement will decide when the above conditions are applicable.